Earn Job Hunting

 Always send a cover letter, even when it’s optional.

-If the job doesn’t require it, do you still need to send a cover letter?
+If the job doesn’t require it, do you still need to send a cover letter in 2024?
 According to a survey by Resume Lab, 72% of hiring decision-makers still expect to see one attached even if it’s listed as “optional.”
 Put simply, they want to see who will go the extra mile!
 And even if they just skim it, the effort you put into writing a cover letter doesn’t go unnoticed.

 Plus, if your resume isn’t exactly where you want it to be or you’re still playing with its format, that cover letter could be your saving grace.
 In the same Resume Lab survey, 83% of hiring managers said that a great cover letter can actually land you an interview even if your resume isn’t up to par.
 You’re not out of the running yet!